by Tom Murphy

 #6 Keep the Housing Market Stable

 Some experts think that because Trump won, he is a largely unknown quantity when it comes to the real estate market, even with all of his experience in apartments and many types of business buildings.
 Some believe it would make sense for Trump to not do anything dramatic in his first year in office so that the markets are not roiled.
 The real estate market does not like to see uncertainty, and Trump could represent uncertainty for some people in the market.
+It will be interesting to see if more no down payment mortgage programs will be rolled out in 2017 and 2018.

 Given that Trump is generally believed to be a more pro-business person than Hillary Clinton, experts largely think that he could be good for the housing market, at least in the medium to long term.
 Of course, this remains to be seen, but the stock market soared the following weeks after the election and several recent housing surveys indicate a positive outlook for 2017.
 When he first enters office, there could be some trepidation in the housing market until there is a clearer understanding of what Trump is planning.
 But with his experience in the real estate business, it is likely that his term in office could be good for the real estate industry.